-Who: CFO/Hospital Administrators will.....
+Who: CFO/Hospital Administrators will lease.....

-Solution:lease RistCall's smart watches and platform.....
+What:RistCall's smart watches and platform.....

-Why will they buy it:in order to reduce the number and cost of injuries that patients incur when not responded to within 2.5 minutes and increase patient satisfaction ratings.
+Why:in order to reduce the number and cost of injuries that patients incur when not responded to within 2.5 minutes and increase patient satisfaction ratings.